bensu/basic-om-tut/Basic-Tutorial.md

           (om/build-all editable (vals (:classes app))))))))
 ```

-That's it, evaluate everything or refresh the browser.
-You should now
+That's it, save it.
+You should now be able to edit class titles in the
-be able to edit class titles in the `classes-view`.
-Notice that the
+`classes-view`.
+Notice that the class titles in `registry-view` stay
-class titles in `registry-view` stay perfectly in sync.
+perfectly in sync.

 As a challenge render the classes in `professor-view` with `editable`
 instead of just rendering strings.
 It's just a one line change.
 If you